unboundsecurity/unbound-integration/code-signing/gitlab-ci-cd-pipeline/README.md

-# Sample CI/CD pipeline implementing Unbound Security code signing for jar & rpm files
+# Sample GitLab CI/CD pipeline implementing Unbound Security code signing for jar & rpm files

 This is a sample Java Hello World project.
 CI/CD automation can be found in the `.gitlab-ci.yml` file.
 It does the following: